hunglongtrangithub/rnn-copy-task/reports/REPORT.md

 ## 6. Conclusion

-In this study, we investigated four recurrent architectures—LSTM, multiplicative LSTM (mLSTM), GRU, and multiplicative GRU (mGRU)—on the Copy Task across sequence lengths of 100, 200, 500, and 1000 tokens.
+In this study, I investigated four recurrent architectures—LSTM, multiplicative LSTM (mLSTM), GRU, and multiplicative GRU (mGRU)—on the Copy Task across sequence lengths of 100, 200, 500, and 1000 tokens.
 Despite the theoretical promise of multiplicative gating to improve long-range memorization, all models converged near a trivial solution, maintaining a consistent ~10% accuracy (i.e., random guessing) across training and validation.
 The losses for each architecture decreased in similar patterns and ultimately leveled off without demonstrating meaningful copying behavior.

 While the copy task is known to be a challenging benchmark for testing a model’s long-term memory, the results here suggest that the chosen hyperparameters, initialization strategies, or optimization routines did not suffice to overcome the difficulty.
 Moreover, the LSTM and mLSTM required roughly twice as much training time as GRU and mGRU at the longest sequence length—yet still failed to move beyond 10% accuracy.